 - Limit contributions to party committees and “housekeeping” accounts or use of those accounts for campaigns

-- Ban bundling by people on Doing Business with the City Database
+- Ban bundling by people on the Doing Business with the City Database

 - Prohibit the use of public funds to purchase campaign consulting services from firms that also are registered city lobbyists